The Koszul complex and a certain induced module for a quantum group: Introduction

 In this manuscript we give a proof of Conjecture \ref{conj} in the case $G$ is of type $A$.
 In fact our proof works in a more general setting.
 The base field can be arbitrary, and the condition for $\zeta$ is a little more relaxed.
 Namely, the main result of this paper is the following. \begin{theorem} Assume that the derived group of $G$ is isomorphic to $SL_n(\BC)$.
 Let $K$ be a field and let $\zeta\in K^\times$ be either transcendental over the prime field of $K$ or a root of unity such that the multiplicative order $\ell$ of $\zeta^2$ is greater than or equal to $n$.
 Then we have

 \end{theorem} Here, $O_{K,\zeta}(G)$, etc.\ are obvious analogues of $O_{\BC,\zeta}(G)$, etc.\ over $K$.

-By induction on the semisimple rank of $G$ we see easily that the proof of \eqref{eq:intro} is reduced to that of an analogous assertion where $B$ is replaced with a certain maximal parabolic subgroup $P$.
-We prove it by computing $R^i\Ind(O_{K,\zeta}(P)_\ad)$ using a resolution of $O_{K,\zeta}(P)_\ad$ constructed by the aid of a certain Koszul type complex (see \cite{HH}, \cite{M2}), and the Borel-Weil-Bott type theorem regarding small weights (see \cite{A}).
+Let us describe the outline of the proof.
+By induction on the semisimple rank of $G$ we see easily that the proof of \eqref{eq:intro} is reduced to showing that $R^i\Ind(O_{K,\zeta}(P)_\ad)=0$ for $i\ne0$ and that the canonical homomorphism